Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Evaluation of AI-generated Image Watermarking

 \subsection{Capacity}

-Watermark capacity is the amount of data a watermark can hide in a digital file, usually measured in bits~\cite{wan2022comprehensive,ren2024sok,luo2025digital}.
-Some methods, like TreeRing~\cite{wen2023tree}, use zero-bit watermarks to show only presence or absence.
-Others~\cite{fernandez2023stable,kim2024wouaf,xiong2023flexible,yang2024gaussian,yang2025gaussian,gunnPRC} use multi-bit binary strings to carry more data.
-In image watermarking, capacity is often determined by the dimensionality of the latent space, as well as factors such as the channel diffusion factor, spatial diffusion factor, and embedding rate~\cite{yang2024gaussian}.
-Importantly, capacity is not an isolated metric; it interacts closely with other core properties of watermarking, such as imperceptibility, robustness, and computational cost.
-Increasing capacity may reduce visual or textual quality, raise the bit error rate, or compromise the watermark’s robustness.
-Therefore, designing an effective watermarking method involves managing trade-offs between these challenging objectives~\cite{zhao2024sok}.
+Watermark capacity refers to the amount of information that can be embedded within a digital file, typically measured in bits~\cite{wan2022comprehensive,ren2024sok,luo2025digital}.
+Some approaches, such as TreeRing~\cite{wen2023tree}, employ zero-bit watermarks, which merely indicate the presence or absence of a watermark.
+In contrast, other methods~\cite{fernandez2023stable,kim2024wouaf,xiong2023flexible,yang2024gaussian,yang2025gaussian,gunnPRC} utilize multi-bit binary strings to encode richer information.
+In image watermarking, capacity is often influenced by the dimensionality of the latent space and additional factors such as the channel diffusion factor, spatial diffusion factor, and code rate~\cite{yang2024gaussian}.
+Crucially, capacity is not an isolated metric.
+It is intrinsically linked with other key properties of watermarking systems, including imperceptibility, robustness, and computational cost.
+Increasing capacity often introduces trade-offs: it may degrade visual or semantic quality, elevate the bit error rate, or weaken the resilience of the watermark against distortions and attacks.
+Therefore, the development of effective watermarking techniques hinges on the ability to balance the inherent trade-offs between security, robustness, visual quality, and capacity~\cite{zhao2024sok}.